Identification, Images, & Information

 Life Cycle

-Eggs overwinter in a flat mass attached to exposed twigs above the snow.
+Females lay about 100 eggs in a white hardened foam ootheca (egg case) which they cement to a tree branch or leaf.
+Eggs overwinter in such flat-topped mass attached to exposed twigs above the snow.
 They hatch almost simultaneously in the late spring.
-Nymphs are dispersed by wind or eat one another.
+Nymphs may be dispersed by wind, and will often eat one another if they remain crowded together.
 Survivors are solitary.
-1 generation matures in late summer or early autumn.
+One generation matures in late summer or early autumn.
 (1)

 Remarks